 For the second day our destination was just Venice, which is just a ‘stone’s throw’ from Bardolino away.

 There we embarked on a car ferry Venice-Patras to Greece, where we booked a two bed inside cabin with meals.
-In the afternoon, the ferry sailed out.
+Due to the short travel time from Bardolino to Venice and the departure of the ferry in the afternoon, there is also a bit time for a short visit to Venice.

 Day 3 – across the Adriatic to Patras